LightWave888/Research-Repo/3_Week_3.md

         self.assertEqual('butter', noms[-3])

 It's kind of strange that the numbering system is different to our normal numbering system, but it's quite fun at the same time.
 I keep trying to relate computer language and coding languages to our english language but it just doesnt always work like that.
 I remembered about when I studied spanish in school and how even the sentence structure is totally different to english, I think letting go of what I know of my language will help more and more to understand code.
 I can see why kids can pick it up pretty fast as they arent so set in their ways with their language and it's structure.

+## Pygame
+ This is some coding I've been learning to create a game in pygame.
+This is the beginiings of a snake game and am just learning what parts of the code represent.
+ I can easily change the colours, and the sizing with this.
+The code also tells us to keep running unless the user says QUIT and then it is to exit.
+I'm enjoying playing around with pygame and will be doing more on this for fun too!

+size = width, height = 640, 480
+pink = 255, 192, 203
+yellow = 255, 255, 0

+screen = pygame.display.set_mode(size)

+while 1:
+    for event in pygame.event.get():
+        if event.type == pygame.QUIT: sys.exit()

+    screen.fill(pink)

+    pygame.draw.rect(screen, yellow, (100, 100, 10, 10))
+    pygame.display.flip()